Marking Ireland’s Presidency of the Council of the European Union

 Admission is free to all sites.
 We welcome all visitors to explore Ireland’s heritage during this special year.

-Venue Hire and Tour Bookings
+Venue Hire and EU Presidency Group Tour Bookings

 FAQs